All our Episodes

 That is what Maks Levin said when he went off to cover the Russian invasion of eastern Ukraine in 2014.
 Once the Russians invaded in February, 2022, Maks had but 17 days to live.
 He was embedded with Ukrainian fighting units and covered the war on the front.
 On 11 March, his drone went down near the Hostomel airport.
 Maks went to retrieve it.
 The Russians were already there.

-Welcome to Belgrade
+Introduction to Jewish Belgrade

 We begin our walking tour and podcast in Belgrade’s Kalemegdan, the ancient fortress peering out over the confluence of the Sava and Danube Rivers.
 In her book, Black Lamb and Grey Falcon, published in 1941, Dame Rebecca West provides us with a short history of Kalemegdan —from the Romans to the Ottomans to the Serbs—and actor Melanie Preston reads an excerpt for you.
 As we walk down into Dorcol, Stefan Sablic—cantor of the Belgrade synagogue, Ladino singer and musician—will accompany us.